DsharpMaj7/Corgi-Snack-Attack-Game/README.md

 # Corgi-Snack-Attack-Game

-A cute Pac-Man-inspired browser game where a kawaii corgi collects snacks, dodges cats, and clears snack-filled maze levels.
+A cute Pac-Man-inspired browser game where a kawaii corgi collects snacks, dodges cats, and clears a snack-filled maze.

 ## Features
 - 5 playable levels